National debt of Pakistan: Public debt

 Pakistan is facing a "huge external financing gap" of $4 billion, with China, Saudi Arabia, and the UAE expected to provide additional support.
 The IMF is seeking to fund its program and secure $7 billion for debt repayment, current account deficit financing, and increasing foreign exchange reserves.
 The talks between Pakistan and the IMF were delayed due to concerns over the credibility of the government's assurances and the reliability of foreign loans.
 Despite some agreement on reform actions and measures, there are still outstanding issues and the IMF has expressed concerns about the government's ability to fulfill past commitments.

 (The now former) Foreign Minister Bilawal Bhutto Zardari of Pakistan asked the International Monetary Fund to soften the conditions of its bailout package to help the country protect flood victims from rising prices.

 IMF urged Pakistan to hike its general sales tax rate to at least 18% in an effort to bolster revenue.
 The country's debt servicing costs are expected to surge to a high of Rs.
 5.2 trillion in the current fiscal year.
 The IMF demand was made as the government shared its revised macroeconomic projections showing inflation rising to 29% and economic growth rate slowing to 1.5%, which will lead to higher unemployment and poverty in the country and debt-driven rising prices, food insecurity, and a growing debt burden add to Pakistan's other challenges and no doubt Inflation is running above 38 percent annually.
 As Pakistan's rupee experiences a significant depreciation and its foreign exchange reserves dwindle, the nation is facing challenges in importing crucial goods such as food, which has even resulted in tragic stampedes at distribution centers.
 This has raised concerns within Pakistan about the country's ability to meet its debt obligations.

-Pakistan boasts one of the world's highest debt-to-GDP ratios and has procured a substantial sum of funds from international financial institutions to fulfill its financial requirements.
+Pakistan has one of the world's highest debt-to-GDP ratios and has procured a substantial sum of funds from international financial institutions to fulfill its financial requirements.
 This borrowing pressure has diminished the nation's foreign exchange reserves and resulted in the devaluation of its currency.

 In June 2025, China rolled over $3.4 billion in commercial loans to Pakistan, providing a temporary relief to Islamabad’s critically low foreign reserves.
 According to a source from Pakistan's Finance Ministry (as reported by Reuters), the rollover includes a $2.1 billion deposit with the State Bank of Pakistan and the refinancing of a $1.3 billion commercial loan that had already been repaid.

 While the move helped Pakistan meet the International Monetary Fund (IMF) requirement of maintaining over $14 billion in foreign reserves by June 30, 2025, it also highlights the country's growing dependence on external borrowing, particularly from China.
 The continued reliance on debt rollovers, rather than repayment, underscores Pakistan’s worsening debt sustainability and rising external debt-to-GDP ratio.